Nexmo/nexmo-developer/_documentation/audit/code-snippets/get-events.md

 # Get audit events

-In this Code Snippet you see how to get a list of audit events.
+In this code snippet you see how to get a list of audit events.

 ## Example